 Mi Fido Amici Davvero

-A Research that allowed the formulation of almost 100 products for beauty, hygiene and body’s care.
+This research allowed the formulation of almost 100 products for beauty, hygiene and body’s care.

 Argital’s products contain: